 We already know that "frying" chicken in the oven is much easier than on the stove, but this recipe takes "easy" to a whole new level!
 After letting butter melt with oil in a baking pan in the oven, chicken breasts are dredged in seasoned flour and then simply placed in the pan to "fry" in the oven.
 The coating gets nice and crispy while the inside stays juicy and tender.

-- Dredge the chicken breasts in the flour mixture and arrange them in the hot pan.
-Return the pan to the oven.
+Arrange them in the hot pan and return the pan to the oven.
 (Don't forget oven mitts!)